Overview

 REST API

-The Bkper REST API is the interface for Apps and Bots to interact with the Bkper Books having users sercurely authenticated under OAuth2 protocol.
+The Bkper REST API is the interface for Apps and Bots to interact with the Bkper Books having users securely authenticated under OAuth2 protocol.

-Note: The REST API is the underlying connection interface behind the bkper-gs library.
+Note: The REST API is the underlying connection interface behind the bkper-js and bkper-gs libraries.

 The API is built on Swagger OpenAPI and Google API Discovery specifications: